-Stealing a car or motor vehicle is a serious crime in New Jersey.
-New Jersey also criminalizes other actions involving the use of a motor vehicle.
+Stealing a motor vehicle is a serious crime in New Jersey.
+New Jersey also criminalizes other actions involving the use of a motor vehicle, including carjacking and joyriding.

-In any criminal case, the availability of a legal defense will depend on the circumstances.
+In any criminal matter, the availability of a legal defense will depend on the unique circumstances of that particular case.
 However, some of the following defenses are commonly used in auto theft cases:

-Anyone facing a motor vehicle crime in New Jersey needs to talk to an experienced criminal defense lawyer as soon as possible.
+Anyone facing a motor vehicle crime in New Jersey needs to talk to a local criminal defense lawyer as soon as possible.
 You could unknowingly damage your ability to protect your rights if you make any decision about your case before receiving legal advice.
-If you’ve been charged with a crime, approached by the police, or believe you need legal advice, talk to an attorney in your area as soon as possible.
+An attorney can explain the criminal justice process, your options, and your rights.